+ Complete Scotland's classic long-distance trail

 Itinerary and other key information

-Here is our normal 7-stage itinerary:
+Here is our normal schedule of 7 stages:

 Arrival day: Arrive in Milngavie